carpenterx/Readme-Generator/README.md

 - [x] save section templates as yaml files
 - [ ] move to the next/prev section functionality
 - [ ] save readme (as yaml)
+- [ ] add window to create a new readme template (and display available readme templates)
 - [ ] copy readme to clipboard
 - [ ] move section up/down
 - [ ] edit section